rgalindo33/resume/content/index.md

 My name is Raul Galindo and I am a passionate software developer specialized in OOP, Web, Ruby, JavaScript and swift.

+I hold a high standard of quality and style in everything that I do.
+I'm constantly working on improving my skills and workflow to become more productive as a programmer and as a team member.

 My goal is to help companies succeed building quality products that impact and empower people using them.

 What I can do